Alice Kell: Early life

 Kell was born in Preston, Lancashire on 24 June 1898 and, during the First World War, worked for Dick, Kerr & Co producing munitions and other war supplies.
 During this time she and the other young women who made up the majority of the factory staff (men being largely drafted into the army) used to play football during their meal-breaks.

 Club career

 Kell was recognised as being a good defender and was often mentioned in the press with glowing reports.
 She played in the first international against the French Ladies at Deepdale and captained the team when they played in a match by searchlight in December 1920.
 Later that month, she scored a hat-trick in the 4–0 victory against St Helens at Goodison Park when 53,000 spectators watched the match.
 She travelled to America with the team in 1922.
 She played as goalkeeper for the team and latterly became the trainer for a while before leaving the team to get married.

-During her first season, Kell scored 43 goals and went on to score more than 900 in her career.